 Martina Kohler is an architect and educator originally from Germany.
 She is Assistant Professor of Architecture and Design at the School of Constructed Environments and Associate Director of First Year.
 Prior to coming to NYC Martina was a member of the full–time faculty at the Technical University Berlin, Germany teaching in the Graduate Architecture Program as a Research Assistant Professor.
 She holds a Master of Architecture from the Technical University Munich, Germany and a Master of Architecture in Urban Design from the University of Colorado, Denver, where she completed a post-graduate program as a Fulbright Scholar.

 Martina gained professional experience at offices in Munich, Berlin and New York working on award winning projects.
 Her professional practice today focuses on design solutions that contribute to a healthier, more sustainable future.
-This ongoing endeavor is embedded in her interest in the larger questions of global climate change, its local impacts on urban areas and the urban future in a 1.5°C world.
+This ongoing endeavor is embedded in her interest in the larger questions of global climate change and its local impact on urban areas.

 What are the most exciting and/or rewarding parts of teaching First Year?
 The most challenging?